Alb-O/blendman/README.md

   python -m blendman.cli pocketbase superuser admin@example.com password
   ```

 > **Tip:** If you use a different shell or platform, adapt the activation and environment variable commands as needed.
+For fish shell, use `set -x` instead of `export`.

 ---